 Stage 3 (All groups)

-Shortlisted applicants are invited via their Kent Vision account to book into an available appointment for multistation mini interviews in December and January.
+Shortlisted applicants are invited via their Kent Vision account to book into an available appointment for multistation mini interviews.

 KMMS multistation interviews are considerably different to the majority of UK medical schools, so interview preparation courses might be less useful; applicants in the 2019-20 group have commented that some of these preparation courses organised at school or commercially were positively disadvantageous for the KMMS process.
 We do not recommend any particular preparation, but advise applicants to be alert, organised, and in good form to show us the best version of yourself.
 We communicate extensively with our applicants to prepare them for the process, please see MMI section on our website.